1601-mma2013/The-Journey-of-Life/README.md

 ####1.
 Goals

-- As a mother, she wants to understand about her autistic child.
+- As a mother, she wants to understand about her autistic child, Abby.

 ####2.
 Patterns in user and customer behaviours

 - She busy in her works all the time and she has no time to accompany her child.
+She always phones the nanny to get to know Abby's emotion and activities all the time.

 ####3.
 Attitudes

-- She is not expert in autism.
-She wants to understand their children’s feeling and emotions but she does not know the way.

-####4.
-Challenges

-- To understand her autistic child well.
+- She wants to understand Abby better.
+Besides professional autism therapy services, she and her husband bring Abby to interative with programs of autistic children once a month.
+Also, she and her husband attend to the training programs that teaches parents strategies for managing challenging behavior in children with autism when they have free time.

 ###b.
 Other Models